The eclectic city of Naha is the capital of Okinawa and has no shortage of places to see and fun things to do in this island paradise.

 9. Fish Market Tomari Iyumachi

-This fish market in the outskirts of Naha sells the freshest catch from the Okinawa Fishing Cooperative and specializes in local tuna.
+This fish market on the outskirts of Naha sells the freshest catch from the Okinawa Fishing Cooperative and specializes in local tuna.

-There is even a processing plant that visitors can view through the glass window.
-The daily landing averages 20 tons, and this rises to 50 tons on a good catch, of which about 70% is tuna.
-Visitors flock here for the freshest tuna sashimi, direct from the source, at amazing prices.
-Mozoku, the popular Okinawan seaweed, is also on sale here.
+There is even a processing plant that visitors can view through a glass window.
+The daily landing averages 20 tons, and this can rise to 50 tons on a good catch, with about 70% being tuna.
+People come here for the freshest tuna sashimi, directly from the source, at amazing prices.
+Additionally, Mozoku, the popular Okinawan seaweed, is also available for purchase here.

 -